June 2022 Update for Lightroom Classic and Lightroom

 Nestled within the Spot Removal tool’s workspace is a new function to remove red eye.
 There is a fully automated option that detects and corrects the red eye in a single click, as well as a full manual option that works the same as it does in Lightroom Classic.

-Compare View (Mac and only)
+Compare (Mac and Windows only)

 This is a feature that I think is long overdue.
-Being able to compare multiple photos from the same shoot can really help you narrow down to just the best of the batch.
+Being able to compare multiple photos from the same shoot can really help you narrow down to just the of the batch.

 New Premium Presets (Mac, Win, iOS, and Android)